microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-04.md

 ## Description

 In this challenge, you will set up a multi-level approval process using Power Automate Flow.
-All information extracted from pervious challenge should be displayed in the approval notification.
+All information extracted from previous challenge should be displayed in the approval notification.

 Information:
 - Customer Information (Customer name, Address, Email and/or Phone)